fprimex/plac_ini/README.txt

 * All things that plac can do, hopefully plac_ini works with, so reference that documentation and send me bug reports.
 I am going to work on tests.

+* The code is written to be compatible with plac.call.
+If 'config=FILEPATH' is not given, then plac_ini.call just calls plac.call.
+I've done this so the code would be easier to include in plac proper in the future.

 The source code is hosted on Github.